Can You Eat Cannabis Leaves? Benefits and Preparation Tips

 Recommended Serving Sizes

-Start with one to two grams of fresh leaves per serving to gauge taste, texture, and personal tolerance.
+Start with one to two grams of fresh leaves per serving to gauge taste and tolerance.
 For dried leaves, use around half a gram.
-These amounts deliver nutrients without overwhelming flavor or causing digestive upset.
-You can gradually increase up to three grams fresh or one gram dried as you grow more comfortable and curious.
+You can gradually increase as you grow more comfortable.
+Always measure portions carefully to keep dishes balanced.

 Potential Side Effects and Precautions